 Tadaaki Otaka was born in 1947 in Kamakura, Japan.
-He studied conducting at Toho Gakuen School of Music under Hideo Saito, who also taught Seiji Ozawa and Hiroshi Wakasugi, and also studied composition, theory and French Horn.
-He subsequently studied in Vienna with Professor Hans Swarowsky and Spannagel.
+He studied at Toho Gakuen School of Music under the famous professor Hideo Saito, who taught such distinguished conductors as Seiji Ozawa and Hiroshi Wakasugi, before continuing his studies in Vienna with Professor Hans Swarowsky and Professor Spannagel.

-He received the Suntory Music Award in 1991, given each year to the most impressive Japanese ensemble or individual musician.
+In 1991, Tadaaki Otaka received the prestigious Suntory Music Award, given each year to the most impressive Japanese ensemble or individual musician.
 In 1993, the Welsh College of Music and Drama conferred an Honorary Fellowship on Tadaaki Otaka, and he also holds an Honorary Doctorate from the University of Wales.
 In 1997, he was awarded the CBE, in recognition of his outstanding contribution over many years to British musical life.
-He has also received the Elgar Medal in 1999 as the first-ever Japanese for his continuous efforts at spreading the works by Elgar outside the UK.
+He is also the first Japanese ever to receive the Elgar Medal in 1999, for his continuous efforts at spreading the works by Elgar outside the UK.